mmhapp/mmhapp/README.md

 - Prediction using FM
 - Classification using XGBoost, CNN
 - Segmentation using U-Net

-Statistical modeling
-- Paired t-testing for mean ERP amplitudes in EEG measurements
-- ICA for EEG

 Signal processing
 - Filtering for ECG, EEG, PPG, PCG, SCG
 - Feature extraction and peak Detection for ECG, EEG, PPG, SCG

+Mathmetical modelling
+- Paired t-testing for mean ERP amplitudes in EEG measurements
+- ICA for EEG